Advanced Care for Chronic & Complex Wounds

 Decatur's most comprehensive premier wound clinic offers new hope for difficult to heal wounds.

-The DMH Wound Clinic and Hyperbaric Medicine is comprised of the latest technologies and a staff of medical professionals who understand what it takes to make the seemingly impossible happen with healing a wound.
+The DMH Wound Center and Hyperbaric Medicine is comprised of the latest technologies and a staff of medical professionals who understand what it takes to make the seemingly impossible happen with healing a wound.

-The DMH Wound Clinic and Hyperbaric Medicine combines state-of-the-art treatment with the expertise of a multi-disciplinary team of surgeons, family medicine practitioners, infectious disease physician, and a podiatrist to create a personalized plan of healing specific to each patient.
+The DMH Wound Center and Hyperbaric Medicine combines state-of-the-art treatment with the expertise of a multi-disciplinary team of surgeons, family medicine practitioners, infectious disease physician, and a podiatrist to create a personalized plan of healing specific to each patient.
 We utilize a nationally recognized approach to speed your recovery as we work with your physician to create a personalized plan of healing just for you.

-The DMH Wound Clinic and Hyperbaric Medicine provides a medical option for patients with chronic wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments within 30 days.
+The DMH Wound Center and Hyperbaric Medicine provides a medical option for patients with chronic wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments within 30 days.
 Associated with inadequate circulation, poorly functioning veins and/or arteries, and immobility, difficult to heal wounds often require a more specialized approach.
 Our multidisciplinary team of specialists provides a variety of medical and surgical treatments to aid in the healing of chronic and complex wounds.
 Our wound healing approach includes the following services:

 - Regular debridement when indicated